-2. Some models covered in this manual have maintenance-free batteries.
-Although this type of accumulator has a number of advantages over the serviced type and never needs to be topped up, it must nevertheless be serviced as described below.
+2. Some models described in this manual are equipped with maintenance-free batteries.
+Although this type of battery has several advantages over the flooded type and never requires water to be added, it still needs to be maintained as described below.

-Warning: Small amounts of hydrogen can be released from the vents of maintenance-free batteries, so do not approach the battery with a lit cigarette or open flame.
+Warning: Small amounts of hydrogen gas may be released from the vents of sealed batteries, so do not bring a lit cigarette or open flame near the battery.

 3. Periodically inspect the battery for damage such as cracks.

-4. Check the battery wire clamps for good electrical contact and inspect each wire for cracks or fraying.
+4. Check the battery cable clamps for tightness to ensure good electrical contact and inspect each cable for cracks or fraying.

-5. If corrosion is found (white, loose growth), remove the wires from the clamps, clean them with a special brush and reinstall.
-After installing the wires, apply a layer of Vaseline or grease to the clamps and terminals to prevent corrosion.
+5. If corrosion is detected (white, loose growth), remove the wires from the clamps, clean them with a special brush and reinstall them.
+After installing the wires, apply a layer of petroleum jelly or grease to the clamps and terminals to prevent corrosion.

 6. Make sure the rubber insulator on the positive terminal (if installed) not damaged.
-It should completely close the clamp.
+It should completely cover the clamp.

-7. Make sure the battery mount is in good condition and that the clamp bolts are securely tightened (but don't drag them).
+7. Make sure the battery mount is in good condition and that the clamp bolts are securely tightened (but don't overtighten them).

-8. Corrosion on the mounting components and battery case can be removed with a baking soda solution.
+8. Corrosion on the battery mounting components and case can be removed with a solution of baking soda.
 Wear protective gloves.
 Rinse all cleaned areas thoroughly with clean water.

-9. All metal parts affected by corrosion should be zinc primed and then painted.
+9. All metal parts damaged by corrosion must be coated with zinc primer and then painted.

-10. If the battery has removable cell covers, check the density of the electrolyte using a special hydrometer (photo).
-Draw the electrolyte from one of the cells into the hydrometer and determine its density from the position of the hydrometer float.
+10. If the battery has removable cell caps, check the electrolyte density using a special hydrometer (photo).
+Draw the electrolyte from one of the cells into the hydrometer and determine its density based on the position of the hydrometer float.
 Return the electrolyte to the same cell, then repeat the procedure on the remaining cells.
 The density of the electrolyte at 20°C should be as follows:

 - Fully charged - 1.260